 How to Reach Aranmula Parthasarathy Temple:

-The Trivandrum airport is very close to the Aranmula Parthasarathy Temple.
+The Thiruvananthapuram airport is nearest to the Aranmula Parthasarathy Temple.
 Kochi International Airport is also a choice for the tourists who want to visit the Aranmula Parthasarathy Temple.
-Taxis and buses are available from the airport which can directly take the tourists to the Aranmula Parthasarathy Temple.
+One can hire Taxis which are easily available from the airport which take the tourists directly to the Aranmula Parthasarathy Temple.

 The nearest railway station is at Chengannur.
 Tourists can hire cabs from the railway station.
 Buses are also available here.